EnduranceCode/server-setup-guide/03-01-apache-server-management.md

 + Request to share the e-mail address with the Electronic Frontier Foundation;
 + List of domains to activate HTTPS for.

-After this step, **Certbot**’s configuration is finished and the installation script will present some final remarks about the new certificate and where to locate the generated files.
+After this step, **Certbot**’s configuration is finished, the installation script will present some final remarks about the new certificate and where to find the generated files.

+Restart the [*Apache Server*](https://httpd.apache.org/) to apply the updated configuration, executing the following command:

+    sudo systemctl restart apache2

 To test the new SSL certificate, replace the ***{LABELS}*** in the below URL as appropriate and enter it into a browser’s address bar.